binbinli1989gm/MusicFun/README.md

 1. cd the folder Podfile file located

   // If you install cocoapods
-  bsah:$ brew install cocoapods
+  > brew install cocoapods

   // Fetching the pytorch Lite
-  bsah:$ pod install
+  > pod install

 3. The missing GeneralUser-GS.sf2 could be download from https://www.schristiancollins.com/generaluser